 LEGO Star Wars: The Force Awakens is shining example of how far the series has progressed over the years doing a great job at expanding the return of Star Wars.
 It's a great title for all ages offering unique building opportunities, hours of campaign levels and tons of replay collecting all the hidden objects in the world.
 Most importantly it's a fun game bringing in many references, laughs and mixing voice acting into it as well.
 The series has never been so cinematic in design making each moment shine and amazingly all of the new features fit well into the franchise.

-Review Done on LEGO Star Wars: The Force Awakens for Xbox One
+LEGO Star Wars: The Force Awakens Review on Xbox One

 Review Code Provided by Lex PR